trinistr/dicey/README.md

 ### Distribution calculators

 Distribution calculators live in `Dicey::SumFrequencyCalculators` module.
 There are four calculators currently:
-- `Dicey::SumFrequencyCalculators::KroneckerSubstitution` is the recommended calculator, able to handle all `Dicey::RegularDie`.
-It is very fast, calculating distribution for *1000d6* in about 20 seconds on a laptop.
+- `Dicey::SumFrequencyCalculators::KroneckerSubstitution` is the recommended calculator, able to handle all `Dicey::RegularDie` and more.
+It is very fast, though sometimes slower than the next one.
 - `Dicey::SumFrequencyCalculators::MultinomialCoefficients` is specialized for repeated numeric dice, with performance on par with the previous one, depending on exact parameters.
 However, it is currently limited to dice with arithmetic sequences (this includes regular dice, however).
 - `Dicey::SumFrequencyCalculators::BruteForce` is the most generic and slowest one, but can work with *any* dice.
 It needs gem "**vector_number**" to be installed and available to work with non-numeric dice.
 - `Dicey::SumFrequencyCalculators::Empirical`... this is more of a tool than a calculator.
 It "calculates" probabilities by performing a large number of rolls and counting frequencies of outcomes.
 It can be interesting to play around with and see how practical results compare to theoretical ones.
 Due to its simplicity, it also works with *any* dice.